Park Rapids, Minnesota: Local media

 The local cable TV provider is Arvig Communication Systems.

 Newspaper

 The Forum Communications Company of Fargo, North Dakota, owns and operates the Park Rapids Enterprise, published twice weekly.

 Education

 Park Rapids Area High School, at 401 Huntsinger Avenue, serves grades 9–12.
 Century School, at 501 Helten Avenue, houses grades K–8.

 Park Rapids had two separate buildings for primary school that split up K–3 and 9–12 from grades 4-8.
 Frank White Elementary and Park Rapids High School were part of the same building.
 The Century School was built in 2001 to accommodate grades K–8.
-The Frank White Elementary School was remodeled and pieces of it became part of the Park Rapids Area High School, while several of the Frank White classrooms became preschool classrooms.
+Frank White Elementary School was remodeled and pieces of it became part of Park Rapids Area High School, while several Frank White classrooms became preschool classrooms.
 The old Park Rapids Middle School was sold several times and part of it is now apartments.